CompanyMood/api-documentation/source/includes/_moods.md

 created_at         | Date of the mood creation (in ISO8601)

-## Create a new mood for last week
+## Create a new mood for last week - For the authorized user

 ```http
 POST /moods HTTP/1.1